After a year of worrying about inflation, investors have finally begun to collect themselves again.

 “Theoretically, the value of equities varies directly and proportionally with inflation,” Thoma says.
 “When you double all prices and wages, you double profits and you double the value of stocks, basically.

-Investors in commodities: Bankrate senior financial analyst Greg McBride says commodity prices track the inflation rate closely.
+Investors in commodities: Commodity prices track the inflation rate closely, says Greg McBride, CFA, Bankrate chief financial analyst.
 Buying storable commodities such as gold can be a good hedge against inflation.

 Inflation’s many losers